 Mount Allison offers study abroad and exchange opportunities in 17 countries, including France, Germany, Spain, and Japan.

 There are opportunities for students to work as lab monitors and research assistants.
 There are also opportunities to conduct summer research, supported by independent student summer research awards.

 The Department of Modern Languages and Literatures runs two-week in-country classes in Paris, France and Seville, Spain each spring.
 The Paris-Seville courses are taught in English, but provide opportunities for students to improve their language skills by immersing themselves in the local community and by participating in cultural experiences.

-Mount Allison offers Certificates of Bilingualism to any student who can demonstrate a high level of competence in both English and French.
-Any student can apply to be examined for the certificate, whether or not you have taken French or English courses at Mount Allison.
+Any student may apply to be examined for the certificate, whether or not they have taken French or English courses at Mount Allison.